 Risk assessments are when you simply look closely at things in your workplace or factors in your work tasks that would potentially cause harm to your personnel as well as visitors.
 These include suppliers, customers, sales reps, etc. And the assessments involve determining the measures you implement to minimise risks.

-There are many risk assessment methods, some range from qualitative (subject) to quantitative. (objective) We at ADSC Limited typically the quantitative 3x3 risk assessment approach and find this a useful tool which is easily understood.
+There are many risk assessment methods, some range from qualitative (subject) to quantitative. (objective) We typically use the quantitative 3x3 risk assessment approach and find this a useful tool which is easily understood.

 Health and safety management is good for business.
 It is good for everyone!